Online Health Chat with Laurence Smolley, MD and Ketan Deoras, MD

 Laurence Smolley, MD, is chair of the Department of Pulmonary Medicine and medical director of the Sleep Disorders Center at Cleveland Clinic Florida in Weston.
 Dr. Smolley received his medical degree from Yale University and his Master’s from the New York University School of Medicine.
 He completed his residency at King County Hospital Center and his fellowship training at University of Miami School of Medicine.
 Dr. Smolley is board certified and specializes in critical care medicine, granulomatous lung diseases and sleep disorders.

-Ketan Deoras, MD, is a psychiatrist at the Sleep Disorders Center.
+Ketan Deoras, MD, is a psychiatrist.
 Dr. Deoras received his medical degree from The Ohio State University and his Master’s from The University of Toledo College of Medicine.
 He completed his residency at University of Arizona Medical Center and his fellowship training at the Cleveland Clinic Sleep Medicine Center.
 Dr. Deoras is board certified and specializes in sleep medicine and psychiatry.

 Let’s Chat About Daytime Sleepiness